 Student Health Benefits

-Attention students returning to campus for Spring 2021:
+Attention students returning to campus for Fall 2021:

-Students who are expected to return to campus for the Spring 2021 term, and who previously waived coverage under the Student Health Benefits plan for the Fall 2020 term, must review the current waiver criteria.
+All students are required to review the 2021 Student Health Benefits plan, including the current waiver criteria.
 This includes all students with a J1 or F1 visa status, and all other students with a personal health insurance plan that does NOT meet the minimum waiver requirements.
-Students who do not meet all of the below waiver criteria for spring are required to request enrollment in the Student Health Benefits plan using our contact form by Wednesday, January 20, 2021.
+Students who do not meet all of the below waiver criteria for spring are required to request enrollment in the Student Health Benefits plan using our contact form by Wednesday, September 15, 2021.

 - My plan is Affordable Care Act (ACA) compliant.
 My plan covers the following essential health benefits:

 a.
 Emergency Services: care received for conditions that could lead to serious disability or death if not immediately treated, not penalized for going out-of-network or not having prior authorization.

 b.
 Hospitalization: treatment in a hospital for inpatient care including laboratory services and medication during the hospital stay.

 c.
 Laboratory services: testing provided to help a doctor diagnose an injury, illness or condition, or to monitor the effectiveness of a particular treatment.

 d.
 Maternity, newborn care and breastfeeding coverage: Care that women receive during pregnancy, through delivery, post-delivery and care for newborns.